gardener/test-infra/docs/GetStarted.md

   # optional; Configuration of a TestDefinition.
   # Environment Variables can be configured per TestDefinition
   # by specifying the varibale's name and a value, secret or configmap.
+  # Files can be mounted into the test by specifying a base64 encoded value, secret or configmap.
   config:
   - type: env
     name: TESTENV1